nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The provided common attribute is invalid as it does not correspond to a valid attribute within EduManage.
+The inputted common attribute is invalid as it does not correspond to a valid attribute within EduManage.

     * 3a1.
 EduManage shows an error message.